 Artificial intelligence is expected to disrupt the field of intellectual property and patent management further as more and more countries adopt applications backed by AI.

 Final note: Artificial intelligence and intellectual property share a bilateral relation, where one helps the other.
 Where AI is emerging as a powerful tool to solve complex problems in almost all fields, IP has a bit of catching up to do.
 AI has irretrievably infiltrated our lives and inventions in the field are growing by the day.
 Therefore, it’s time for policymakers around the world to ponder over the matter of AI patent and draft legislations to protect AI-powered technologies.

-So diverse are the uses of AI that IP professionals around the world are now looking to artificial intelligence to help them manage and analyse patent databases.
+So diverse are the uses of AI that IP professionals around the world are now looking to artificial intelligence to help them manage and analyze patent databases.
 Machine learning holds the potential of bringing insights into the IP sector that are unforeseen by human eyes.
 Artificial intelligence and intellectual property overlap quite often but the true benefits of this communion are yet to be achieved.